jcksnvllxr80/speed-camera/README.md

 - Raspberry Pi Zero2 W
 - Clone <https://github.com/pageauc/speed-camera.git> to the pi
 - point the camera at the road
-- add the start scripts to the bottom of /etc/rc.local (above 'exit 0')
+- add the starting of the scripts to the bottom of /etc/rc.local (above 'exit 0')
+- calibrate and configure

 ## /etc/rc.local additions